Ákos (chronicler): Style

 Direct borrowings from Godfrey of Viterbo's Pantheon, Roger of Torre Maggiore's Carmen Miserabile and Thomas the Archdeacon's Historia Salonitana prove that Ákos used these works beside the "ancient gesta".
+According to Györffy, Ákos was well aware of Roman law, which can be understood in action when the chronicle narrates the exile of Prince Álmos with the terms of Roman law.
+According to literary historian János Horváth, Jr, Ákos' interpolations cannot be classified as stylistically sophisticated passages within the chronicle text, his rhythmic prose is often inconsistent and of poor quality.